juliahoglund/phemulator/data/README.md

 Hewett, A.M., Stoffel, M.A., Peters, L. et al. Selection, recombination and population history effects on runs of homozygosity (ROH) in wild red deer (Cervus elaphus).
 Heredity 130, 242–250 (2023). [https://doi.org/10.1038/s41437-023-00602-z](https://doi.org/10.1038/s41437-023-00602-z)

 1. Download data from Dryad repository: [https://datadryad.org/stash/dataset/doi:10.5061/dryad.mpg4f4r49](https://datadryad.org/stash/dataset/doi:10.5061/dryad.mpg4f4r49)
 2. Convert PLINK format data to bgen format using our `convert.sh` script.
 NOTE: You have to have [PLINK2](https://www.cog-genomics.org/plink/2.0/) installed on your machine.
-We used `Rum_recorded*` files.
+We used `Rum_recoded*` files.
 3. You also need to index the bgen file using `bgenix` tool (available [here](https://www.well.ox.ac.uk/~gav/resources/)) `bgenix -g Rum_recoded_repos.bgen -index`
 4. Some made up regions are provided in `cds_test.bed`.
 5. You are now ready to use Phemulator: